Nalin-Angrish/Nalin-Angrish/README.md

 # Hi 👋, I'm Nalin Angrish
 I'm Nalin Angrish, a dedicated student passionate about learning, coding, software development and robotics. <br><br>Driven by my curiosity, I constantly strive to expand my knowledge and stay up to date with the ever-evolving world of technology.
-From software to hardware, front-end development to back-end systems, I eagerly explore all aspects of technology to enhance my skills and broaden my horizons. <br><br>With a deep passion for robotics and software development, I've honed my abilities in these fields, applying my expertise in programming languages like Python, JavaScript, C++, and beyond to craft innovative robotic and software solutions that bridge the gap between the digital and physical worlds. <br><br>Whether it's coding, software development, or robotics, my goal is to bring ideas to life by creating seamless and visually stunning experiences.
+From software to hardware, front-end development to back-end systems, I eagerly explore all aspects of technology to enhance my skills and broaden my horizons. <br><br>With a deep passion for robotics and software development, I've honed my abilities in these fields, applying my expertise in programming languages like Python, JavaScript, C++, and beyond to craft innovative robotic and software solutions that bridge the gap between the digital and physical worlds. <br><br>Whether it's coding, software development, or robotics, my primary goal is to bring great ideas to life.

 ## 🌐 Socials: